 Below are activities EmblemHealth has underway to provide customers with the consumer protections called for by the CAA and other transparency-related laws.

 TRANSPARENCY – COST CALCULATORS

-EmblemHealth currently offers a cost calculator tool for its members, and plans to offer an enhanced, internet-based self-service cost calculator in 2023.
-The tool will be available on our member portal and customers will be informed about how to access the tool before it is completed.
-Members will be able to save a PDF copy of the information they view in the online tool on the website or member portal.
-Members will also be able to contact EmblemHealth Customer Service if they have difficulty using the tool, or if they would like a paper copy mailed to them.
+EmblemHealth has a new self-service, treatment cost calculator in the member portal, myEmblemHealth.
+The service provides estimates of out-of-pocket costs, or what you may pay for certain items and services.
+Members can save a PDF copy of the information they view in the online tool on the website or member portal.
+Members can also contact EmblemHealth Customer Service if they have difficulty using the tool, or if they would like a paper copy mailed to them.

 TRANSPARENCY – MACHINE READABLE FILES

 EmblemHealth is making available machine-readable files containing pricing information for in-network health care services and the allowed amounts for out-of-network health care services.
 Prescription drug pricing information will be made available when additional regulatory guidance is issued.
 EmblemHealth will post the files in a JSON format on its public website and will update them monthly.
 Customers will be able to view or download the available machine-readable files by clicking Pricing Information in our public website footer.

 EmblemHealth continues to review the No Surprises Act and the evolving regulatory guidance related to paying for Emergency Services, Non-Emergency Services, and Air Ambulance Services under the CAA.
 We are introducing compliant processes as we learn more from the regulators.
 State surprise billing laws may also continue to apply for insured business in certain instances.